jsan/ContactList/README.md

 # ContactList

 This is my study of AngularJs using Java Restful Service.
-This updates a MySql DB and reads a Json file.
+Basically, it updates a MySql DB and reads a Json file.